ratt-ru/dask-ms/docs/tutorial/writes.rst

 Note that it may be also be desirable for appended rows to have an ordering similar to those of the updated rows, as described in :ref:`read-sorting`.
-It is currently the user's responsibility to do this.
+It is currently the user's responsibility to achieve this.

 Updating/Adding Columns
 ~~~~~~~~~~~~~~~~~~~~~~~

-If a dataset array is present as a column in the dataset, it will be updated.
+If a dataset array is present as a column in the dataset, the column will be updated.
 By contrast, a missing column will lead cause :func:`~daskms.xds_to_table`
 to infer a CASA column descriptor, add the column to the table and then write
 the array to it.